shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Strategy rock paper scissors (complex):

--   Flanking – Fight, Finale: Gain temp bonus power equal to the number of opposing creatures without Flanking, plus the number of opposing creatures with Ranged.
+-   Flanking – Fight, Finale: Gain bonus power equal to the number of opposing creatures without Flanking, plus the number of opposing creatures with Ranged, briefly.
--   Flying – Fight, Finale: Gain temp bonus power equal to the number of opposing creatures without Flying, plus the number of opposing creatures with Flanking
+-   Flying – Fight, Finale: Gain bonus power equal to the number of opposing creatures without Flying, plus the number of opposing creatures with Flanking, briefly.
--   Ranged – Fight, Finale: Gain temp bonus power equal to the number of opposing creatures without Ranged, plus the number of opposing creatures with Flying
+-   Ranged – Fight, Finale: Gain bonus power equal to the number of opposing creatures without Ranged, plus the number of opposing creatures with Flying, briefly.

 Requirements:

 -   Home – This creature must be at a home landmark
 -   Once – This ability must not have been activated yet during this battle
--   Powerful X – This creature must have at least X total power in order to activate this ability
+-   Powerful X – This creature must have at least X power total in order to activate this ability
 -   Social X – This creature must have X allies that share a type with it (including itself)
 -   Symbiotic – The target creature of this ability must share a favored terrain with this creature